pixpilot/scaffoldfy/docs/EXEC_FILE_PLUGIN.md

 ## Best Practices

-1. **Use Relative Paths**: Reference scripts relative to your template for portability
+1. **Use Relative Paths**: Reference scripts relative to your configuration for portability
 2. **Version Remote Scripts**: Use versioned URLs or commit hashes for remote scripts
 3. **Error Handling**: Scripts should return appropriate exit codes
 4. **Security**: Only execute trusted scripts, especially from remote sources